Saturday, August 16, 2014

 Title:

-The main villain stages his fake death by killing some unfortunate dude and later refers to him as the "cockeyed corpse" because his face was smashed after falling down for seventeen stories.
-When Shell finishes off this villain asshole, he uses the same expression for describing his final state.
+The main villain stages his fake death by killing some unfortunate dude and later refers to him as the "cockeyed corpse" because his face was smashed after falling from a height of seventeen stories.
+When Shell finishes off this villain asshole, he uses the same expression to describe his final state.

 Cover

-Surviving girls (see 'dames' section) of "The Wild West" movie cast who is running for a cover when an attempt on April life was being made.
+Surviving girls (see 'dames' section) of "The Wild West" movie cast who are running for cover when an attempt on April's life was being made.
 So it's pretty accurate, except for those tree branches covering their boobs.

 Cool lines: